Hermitian Functional Representation of Free L\'evy Processes: Preliminaries on Hermitian and free L e vy processes

 A key feature of an $n\times n$ Hermitian L\'{e}vy process $X(t)$ with triplet given by Proposition \ref{polar} is that for each $t>0$, the distribution of $X(t)$ is invariant under unitary conjugation.
 Furthermore, the nonzero jumps $\Delta X(t)=X(t)-X(t-)$ are random matrices of rank one.

-Given any infinitely divisible $n\times n$ Hermitian random matrix $X$, there is a Hermitian L\'{e}vy process $\left\{ X(t):t\geq0\right\} $ such that $X$ and $X(1)$ have the same distribution, and vice versa.
-In fact, $X(t)$ has the Fourier transform $\mathbb{E}[e^{\text{\textrm{itr}}(\Theta X(t))} ]=\exp(t\varphi(\Theta))$, where $\varphi$ is the above Laplace exponent.
+Given any infinitely divisible $n\times n$ Hermitian random matrix $X$, there is a Hermitian L\'{e}vy process $\left \{ X(t):t\geq0\right \} $ such that $X$ and $X(1)$ have the same distribution, and vice versa.
+In fact, $ X(t)$ has the Fourier transform $\mathbb{E}[e^{\text{\textrm{itr}}(\Theta X(t))}]=\exp(t\varphi(\Theta))$, where $\varphi$ is the above Laplace exponent.

 Throughout this paper we will assume that $X(t)$ has an absolutely continuous distribution for each $t>0$.
-In order for this condition to hold, we will ask that $X$ have a Gaussian component $\left( \sigma^{2}\neq0\right) $ or that it satisfies condition $\mathbf{D}$ in \cite{PV}.
-Under this assumption, for each $t>0$, $X(t)$ has a simple spectrum (\cite{PV}).
-Moreover, we obtain a very useful estimate for the $p$-moment of the repulsion force between the eigenvalues as follows.
+In order for this condition to hold, we will ask that $X$ have a Gaussian component $\left( \sigma^{2}\neq0\right) $ or that it satisfies condition $\mathbf{D}$ in \cite {PV}.
+Under this assumption, for each $t>0$, $X(t)$ has a simple spectrum \cite{PV}.